steph72/fcio-libc-demo/docs/README.md

 <img src="tut0.png" width="384"/><br/>

 Nothing much, you might think, but you have just successfully initialized a full colour mode screen and put some text on it.
-Now, lets make things a little bit more interesting, shall we?
+Now, let's make things a little bit more interesting, shall we?

 ### 2. Configuring the screen